Classical Verification of Quantum Computations in Linear Time: Technical Overview

 As an example of the combine-and-test technique, let's start from $2$ gadgets.
 Consider the initial state which honestly should be in the state

 while a malicious server might deviate and prepare some other states.
 As what we did in the last section, for explaining the intuition, we will consider a specific attack where the server only tries to add different phases.
-That means, the state might be
+That means, the state might be\footnote{From now on we interchangeably make the concatenation notation either explicit or implicit.}

 Instead of testing these two gadgets independently, the client will first combine these two gadgets into a single big gadget.
 This is achieved by sending a lookup table to instruct the server to decrypt and measure.
 Then both parties run Hadamard test on the combined gadget.
 In more detail: \begin{toyprtl} \begin{enumerate} \item The client samples $r_0,r_1\leftarrow \{0,1\}^\kappa$ and prepares the table